 The end of the day also comes with certain practices.
 BK meditate from 7:00-7:30 in the evening.
 Just before bed BKs complete a chart documenting their hours of remembrance, their spiritual progress and any obstacles or personal accomplishment or special efforts they may be making.
 Some write a letter to Baba.
 They then go to sleep in remembrance of Baba and the next day begin afresh with Amrit Vela.
 Additional restraints include a vegan or vegetarian diet free from onion and garlic, and no alcohol, drugs or tobacco.

 The management structure in the BKWSU is theocratic rather than democratic.
 Roles are appointed from above, not voted on from below.
 This is the system from the 1950s when Baba appointed sisters to start travelling through India to teach.
 These sisters became senior sisters known as Dadis who would guide the organization after Baba’s passing.
-In the 1970s Baba, through trance communication, sent first country nationals to hold the most senior posts as Regional Coordinators (RCs) during overseas expansion.
-Those same six Regional Coordinators (RCs) who oversee international activities are all women of Indian origin and have resided in their new countries for decades.
-Postings are permanent and un-negotiable.
-The only way one would lose her post is to resign or to perform a serious breach of the BK principles such as breaking celibacy.
-There is a Regional Coordinating Team that numbers around 15 and comprises RCs and their closest colleagues.
+Three of these sisters hold the senior-most positions of chief administrative head (Dadi Hirdayamohini), additional administrative head (Dadi Ratanmohini ) and joint administrative head (Dadi Ishu).
+The collaborative International Coordinating Council work with these three elders from India and abroad.
+In the 1970s Baba, through trance communication, appointed first country nationals as Regional Coordinators (RCs) to guide the organization’s activities during overseas expansion.
+The six Regional Coordinators (RCs) are all women of Indian origin and have resided in their new countries for decades.
+Postings are permanent and non-negotiable.
+The only way one would lose her post is to resign or to perform a serious breach of the BK principles, such as breaking celibacy.
+There is a Regional Coordinating Team that numbers around fifteen and comprises RCs and their closest colleagues.

 Regional Coordinating Offices (RCO) are hubs that guide the organization throughout the world.
 London coordinates Western Europe, South Africa, the Middle East; Africa oversees all the countries on that continent except for South Africa; the United States of America is responsible for North, South and Central America and Caribbean Islands; Russia administers Eastern Europe; and Australia looks after Australia and Asia.